 Grab a downloadable DACI template and check out a real-life example from the Atlassian engineering department from the Atlassian Team Playbook.

-Find more plays that help your team build muscle on in the Atlassian Team Playbook.
+Find more ways to work effectively in the Atlassian Team Playbook.
 It’s by teams, for teams.
 (Your boss doesn’t even need to know.)